GSathish/eece211/8-RecursiveTypes.md

 And when you write your recursive calls, you must make sure that you will eventually reduce the problem down to a base case!
 Otherwise, you will recurse until the program runs out of memory for the stack and triggers a [`Stack&shy;Overflow&shy;Error`](java:java/lang/StackOverflowError) (or an [`OutOf&shy;Memory&shy;Error`](java:java/lang/OutOfMemoryError) if the program runs out of heap memory before it runs out of stack depth).

-mitx:0896b0fa818b4227a3e62ab997be3662 Recursive functions (note: this exercise asks you to write some code)

 ## Immutable lists

 We'll start with a classic recursive datatype, the *immutable list*.